ashok-kumar2004/Waste_Management/README.md

 - Users can report sanitation issues through the app.
 - Community-led participation in cleanup drives and public hygiene improvement.

-### 🕹️ Gamified Educational Content
-- Quizzes, infographics, and videos to raise awareness.
-- Reward system to encourage learning and participation.

 ### 🔄 Waste Exchange Marketplace
 - A platform for individuals and industries to **exchange waste as raw material**.